engr599-ic/sram-pnr/README_PEGASUS_DRC.md

-# How to Run Pegasus DRC/LVS
+# How to Run Pegasus DRC

-This document details running Pegasus DRC and LVS, and how to view their results in both Innovus and Virtuoso
+This document details running Pegasus DRC, and how to view their results in both Innovus and Virtuoso

 ## Pegasus DRC